damiendr/ISPC.jl/README.md

 end;
 ```

+Not all of Julia's syntax and types are supported.
+In particular arrays can only be
+indexed with integers and all outer variables ("kernel arguments") must be primitive
+types or arrays of primitive types.
+Simple composite types like `UnitRange` are
+supported inside kernels (eg. in `for` loops) but not as kernel arguments at the
+moment.
 Work in progress, expect bugs and missing math functions.
-More documentation to come.
+More documentation to
+come.

 See the [example notebook](https://github.com/damiendr/ISPC.jl/blob/master/examples/ISPC-mandelbrot.ipynb) for an overview.